biogeochemistry/LakeTranRS/simulations/10_9x9x9x9/README.md

 None this time

 # Input time series (2010-2013)
+Caption: Low, mid and high levels (levels 1, 5 and 9, respectively) of air temperature, wind speed, total phosphorus (TP) and dissolved organic carbon (DOC) time series imposed to the lake model to generate the response surfaces.

 ![](postprocessing/inputs/allinputs.png)

 # Impacts of the input dimensions (through seasons, mean DOY based)
+Caption: Response of the indicators (mixing depth (m), water surface temperature (oC), ice thickness (m), oxygen concentration in the hypolimnion (mg m3) and chlorophyll-a pool in the whole lake (units?)) to the simulations with low, mid (1:1 line) and high level of inputs through one year (data averaged for each simulated julian day).

 ![](postprocessing/loops.png)

 # Response surfaces
+Caption: Response surfaces to 9 levels of inputs along the four dimensions (air temperature, wind speed, total phosphorus (TP) and dissolved organic carbon (DOC)).
+Indicator chosen, from left to right, are i) number of hypoxic days in the hypolimnion where dissolved oxygen (DO) is under 23 mg L-1, ii) number of anoxic days in the hypolimnion where DO is under 16 ug L-1, iii) mean surface chlorophyll-a (Chl) concentration, iv) number of days with an ice cover, and v) the mean mixing depth during the months of June and July.
+Curves indicate the indicator boundaries- darker colors indicate higher indicator values.

 ![](postprocessing/RSver3.png)